 Common Causes of Machine Injuries

 Under New York’s no-fault workers’ compensation system, you do not have to prove fault to file a claim.
 You can request benefits even if your own actions caused your injuries.
-In fact, operator error is a common cause of worker injury in the machine and equipment trade.
-However, most causes are the fault of another party.
-Here are some additional common causes of machine worker injury:
+In fact, while many cases are the fault of another party, operator error is a common cause of worker injury in the machine and equipment trade.
+Common causes of work-related machine injuries include:

 - Improper supervision of employees and machines.